 It all started with relocating and modernising the Growing4All project on a safer, accessible site at the West Berkshire Mencap Centre, creating a vibrant and inclusive facility for all to enjoy.

-The move from the current outdated and isolated site is crucial but our plans are also ambitious, we will include a children’s area, pottery facility, upgraded workshops for woodwork, hanging baskets, garden furniture, Christmas decorations and more.
+The move from the current outdated and isolated site was crucial but our plans were also ambitious, to include a children’s area, pottery facility, upgraded workshops for woodwork, hanging baskets, garden furniture, Christmas decorations and more.

-Local families without a garden of their own, will be welcome to visit and enjoy gardening time with their children.
+It is our vision for Local families without a garden of their own, to visit and enjoy gardening time with their children.
 Learning from our West Berkshire Mencap in-house expertise; bringing the community closer together.

 Access for the public to visit and purchase our wonderful creations will now be safe and easy.
-Spring baskets, Summer plants and Christmas decorations will be just some of the items we will be selling at competitive prices!
+Vergoen has completed new car parking and access gateways.
+When fully operational our team will produce spring baskets, summer plants and Christmas decorations along with woodwork and pottery items to sell at competitive prices!!

-This project will cost £100,000 (details further down the page) and West Berkshire Mencap are frantically fundraising; we are seeking help from local corporates, trusts and foundations but we desperately need the help from hundreds of local supporters!
+This project will cost £100,000 (details further down the page) on top of the pro bono support we have received from our construction partner, Verogen Construction.
+West Berkshire Mencap continue to fundraise; we are seeking help from local corporates, trusts and foundations but we desperately need the help from hundreds of local supporters!

-Our thanks go to everyone who has donated so far, and a special thanks to Verogen Construction who are providing so much support free of charge to make sure this project reaches completion by late Autumn!
+Our thanks go to everyone who has donated so far, and a special thanks to Verogen Construction who are providing so much support free of charge to make sure this project reaches completion.